cloudmix-dev/workertown/www/docs/src/pages/docs/core-concepts/storage.md

 import { MemoryStorageAdapter } from "@workertown/search/storage/memory";

 export default search({
+  runtime: {
     storage: new MemoryStorageAdapter(),
+    // Other options go here...
+  },
 });
 ```

 {% callout type="warning" title="For development use only" %}
 The memory storage adapter is not intended for production use of any kind, and
-should only be used in development environments.
+should only be used in development/test environments.
 {% /callout %}

 ---